a bit about me:

 Alison was very involved with extracurriculars.
 She worked as a campus ambassador and part of the lead team of University 100, a select group of students who give tours to prospective students and serve as representatives of the campus.
 She also worked at the Empire State School Press Association (ESSPA) which holds a state-wide annual conference inviting local high school newspapers, literary magazines, and yearbooks to Newhouse.
 Alison volunteered at the Syracuse University Advocacy Center and was also a Newhouse Peer Adviser.
 Alison was also the Finance Director for First Year Players, an entirely student-run theater organization, where she prepared the budget and helped the organization to be fully funded for the first time in its history.

 Alison is a self-proclaimed news junkie, pop culture enthusiast, and animal lover.
 She has four dogs, who live with her mom in Albany, and has been an avid horseback rider for the past ten years.
-When she's not working in the news, she can be found doing work with several community theater groups in Queens, including Royal Star Theatre, where Alison runs their communications and social media pages.
+When she's not working, she can be found doing work with several community theater groups in Queens, including Royal Star Theatre, where Alison runs their communications and social media pages.